 Emotional Intelligence is made up of emotional awareness, accurate self-assessment, and self-confidence.
 An excerpt from Dan Goleman states that emotional self awareness is; the ability to understand your own emotions and their effects on your performance.
 "You know what you are feeling and why – and how it helps or hurts what you are trying to do.
 You sense how others see you, and so align your self-image with a larger reality.
 You have an accurate sense of your strengths and limitations, which gives you a realistic self-confidence.
 It also gives you clarity on your values and sense of purpose, so you can be more decisive when you set a course of action.
 As a leader, you can be candid and authentic, speaking with conviction about your vision."

-The higher you go within an organisation it becomes more important to have an ability to build up a strong emotional intelligence muscle.
+The higher you go within an organisation it becomes more and more important to have an ability to build a strong emotional intelligence muscle.
 For top leadership positions, many organisations have determined that 80 to 90%, sometimes 100%, of the competencies that set apart their star leaders are based on emotional intelligence.

 What is emotional intelligence comprised of?